Neilus03/Minitalk/README.md

 ## Compile and Run

-To compile the "Minitalk" project, you can use the provided Makefile.
+To compile the **Minitalk** project, you can use the provided Makefile.
 The project requires the "libft" and "ft_printf" libraries, which are also compiled using their respective Makefiles.

 To compile both the client and the server, run the following command: